 IoT Scotland network connectivity is now available across the Scottish Borders, with towns, villages and rural areas including Peebles, Melrose, Selkirk, Jedburgh, and Hawick all benefiting.
 The announcement will enable local businesses and organisations to take advantage of the wide-ranging transformational benefits IoT offers.

-Eildon Housing has partnered with Boston Networks to deliver a Scottish Government funded transformational Internet of Things (IoT) network across the Borders area.
+Eildon Housing has partnered with North to deliver a Scottish Government funded transformational Internet of Things (IoT) network across the Borders area.
 The Low Power Wide Area Network (LPWAN) is a wireless network that allows effective long-range communications at a low bit rate using very little power.

-To enable the network roll-out, Boston Networks worked with Eildon Housing Association to install a small number of IoT gateways across the Borders.
+To enable the network roll-out, North worked with Eildon Housing Association to install a small number of IoT gateways across the Borders.
 Eildon Housing Association has 2500 properties across the Scottish Borders and provides housing, care, and support services to people in the region.

 IoT Scotland connectivity will enable Eildon Housing Association to deliver benefits to their organisation and tenants, as well as to the wider Scottish Borders community.
 Helping to facilitate this local network will enable Eildon Housing Association to pave the way for their organisation, as well as other across the region to make use of smart technologies.